Hull Speed and Speed-Length Ratio

 Restated as a ratio:

-When , the boat has reached hull speed. means the boat is in semi-planing or planing mode (or is otherwise breaking displacement-mode physics).
+When SLR = 1.34, the boat has reached hull speed.
+SLR > 1.34 means the boat is in semi-planing or planing mode (or is otherwise breaking displacement-mode physics).

 Where the 1.34 comes from

-This is the most beautiful piece of derived physics in small-craft naval architecture.
+The 1.34 constant comes from wave physics, not from a rule of thumb.
 The length of a free-running ocean wave is governed by gravity:

-where is wave speed (in ft/s) and is the acceleration due to gravity ().
+where V is wave speed (in ft/s) and g is the acceleration due to gravity (32.174 ft/s2).
 These are called gravity waves because gravity sets the wavelength.

 Rearranging:

-That quantity, , is the Froude Number — a dimensionless ratio invented by British naval architect William Froude in the 1870s.
+That quantity, V / √gL, is the Froude Number — a dimensionless ratio invented by British naval architect William Froude in the 1870s.
 Froude discovered that ship resistance, when properly scaled, depends on this number — which is why model testing in towing tanks works.

-Through tank testing, Froude found that when the boat's waterline length equals the length of its own bow wave, resistance shoots up dramatically — the boat is trying to climb over a wave as long as itself.
-That's hull speed.
+Through tank testing, Froude showed that resistance rises sharply when a boat's waterline length matches the length of its own bow wave.
+At that point, the boat is trying to climb over a wave as long as itself.
+That is hull speed.

 To convert Froude Number back to the more practical "knots and feet" form, you multiply by the speed unit conversion (6076 ft per nautical mile, 3600 seconds per hour):